Villylily/Dochacat/README.md

 WARNING: You must set the Share settings of this sheet to "Anyone with the link, are editors",otherwise the chat will not be able to sync messages.

 Step 1: Prepare the Google Doc
 Open the Google Doc where you want the chat to appear.
-Ensure that all users who need to use the chat are added as Editors in this document.
+Ensure that all users who need to use the chat are added as Editors in this document (or it wont see them).

 Step 2: Open Apps Script
 In your Google Doc, go to Extensions > Apps Script.